 A functioning neuroendocrine tumor is named based on the hormone that the cells produce.
 These include: Insulinoma, Glucagonoma, Gastrinoma, Somatostatinoma, VIPomas, and PPoma.

-Doctors frequently refer to pancreatic cancer as a "silent disease" because there are only a few visible pancreatic cancer early symptoms.
+Doctors frequently refer to this disease as a "silent disease" because there are only a few visible pancreatic cancer early symptoms.

-The pancreatic cancer treatment options depend on the type and stage of cancer, potential side effects, the patient's preferences, and overall health.
+The pancreatic cancer treatment options depend on the type, stage, and potential side effects, the patient's preferences, and overall health.
 It is advisable to take the time to learn about the treatment options and ask the doctor questions to clarify doubts, if any.

-The use of high-energy x-rays or other particles to destroy cancer cells is known as radiation therapy.
-External-beam radiation therapy is the most commonly used type of radiation therapy for pancreatic cancer.
+The use of high-energy x-rays or other particles to destroy cancerous cells is known as radiation therapy.
+External-beam radiation therapy is the most commonly used type of radiation therapy for this disease.

 There are many tests used for diagnosing pancreatic cancer.
 The diagnosis, however, should be confirmed with a sample of tissue from the tumor taken during a biopsy, fine needle aspiration, or surgery.